neeb07/Real-Time-Weather-App-using-Flutter/README.md

 # 🌦️ Weather App (Flutter)

-A simple Flutter application that fetches the **current weather** of the user’s **current location** using the [OpenWeather API](https://openweathermap.org/api).
+A Flutter application that fetches the **current weather** using the [OpenWeather API](https://openweathermap.org/api).
-The app requests location permissions, retrieves latitude and longitude with the **Geolocator** package, and then displays temperature, weather conditions, and city name.
+The app can detect your **current location** via GPS or allow you to **search weather of any city in the world**.

 ---

 ## 🚀 Features
 - 📍 Get **current location** using device GPS
 - 🌡️ Fetch **real-time weather** data from OpenWeather API
+- 🔎 Search weather for **any location worldwide**
 - ☁️ Display **temperature, city name, and weather description**
-- 🔄 Refresh by pressing a button to get updated weather (if location changes)
+- 🔄 Refresh to get updated weather if your location changes
 - ⚡ Built with **Flutter** for cross-platform support

 ---